Struggling with setting boundaries? Learn how to start in just 5 steps with my free guide

 What to Expect

-This assessment includes up to 3 hours of face-to-face time.
+The general mood and mental health assessment includes up to 3 hours of face-to-face time.
 During that time, I’ll ask questions, explore your history with you, and will include a few brief measures to help clarify patterns.
 We will likely also use a longer normed measure to help solidify the conclusions we come to and ensure we draw from as many sources of information as possible.
 The process is flexible, collaborative, and designed to help you walk away with a clearer understanding of what’s going on.

 Cost